 If you have 8-bit rasters, this is the valid range for unsigned vs signed:

-With an 8-bit unsigned raster, valid values are from 0 to 255.
-This means that an 8-bit raster has 256 values in total.
+When you use an 8-bit unsigned raster, valid values are from 0 to 255.
+This means that an 8-bit raster can store 256 values in total.

 Radiometric resolution is the amount of detail in each pixel expressed in units of bits.
-A wide range of values gives the ability for pixel values to discriminate very slight differences in energy.
+A wide range of values gives the ability for pixel values to discriminate very slight differences.